NicolaOrritos/nicolaorritos.github.io/cv_en.md

 Lately I'm focusing my efforts in studying Data Science with Python, mainly because I'm eager to dive in the Machine Learning field.

 ## More
-For more details and contact info see my [LinkedIn profile](http://it.linkedin.com/in/nicolaorritos/) and [resume](http://resume.linkedinlabs.com/3bz3o49yc).
+For more details and contact info see my [LinkedIn profile](http://it.linkedin.com/in/nicolaorritos/).